Join Us

 What is a Single Board Computer (SBC)?

-How does SBC work?
+How does an SBC work?

-Just like the block diagram shown in the previous 2 sections, here’s an SBC block diagram to help you visualize better:
+Here’s an SBC block diagram to help you visualize better:

-• Wireless Connectivity: Consists of Bluetooth and WiFi
+• Wireless Connectivity: Includes Bluetooth and Wi-Fi

 Popular SBCs: